learn-french-in-canada

 Canada offers a wealth of French immersion programs for all levels.

 In Canada, learning French isn’t just a hobby—it’s a necessity for many public sector jobs.
-More and more, it’s becoming the language of opportunity in Canada.
+It’s becoming the language of opportunity in Canada.

-Accordingly, there are many quality French institutes scattered across Canada.
+Because of this, there are many quality French institutes scattered across Canada.
 Whether you’re in the eastern U.S. or western U.S., there’s a program waiting for you just across the border.
-Read on to check them out!

 What to Consider Before Heading to Canada